|Funding Program:||Northern Australia Roads Program

 The Australian Government has committed up to $20 million towards this $25 million project.

-Construction is expected to commence in early 2018, and is expected to be completed in late 2018, weather permitting.
+Construction is expected to commence in early 2018, and is expected to be completed in early 2019, weather permitting.

 Disclaimer: The material contained in this site is made available